beckn/developer-docs/content/APIReference/BecknGatewayProviderSide/cbAddTrip.md

 ---
-title: "Update Trip State"
+title: "Add Trip - Callback"
 ---

-BP receives Trip object with updated State
+Adds a Trip to a Journey

 #### API Endpoint:

-    Trip/State/update
+    Journey/Trip/cb_add

 #### Request Structure :

 The request structure of a search request consists of a **Header** and **Body**.

 The request Header is an object of the [Header](/Resources/Header) class.
-The *Action* field of the Header object will be equal to *"Trip/State/update"*
+The *Action* field of the Header object will be equal to *"Journey/Trip/cb_add"*

-The request Body is a [Trip](/Resources/Trip) object with the updated state.
+The request Body is a  [Trip](/Resources/Trip) object.

 ##### Example Request: